Design Opportunities for Explainable AI Paraphrasing Tools: A User Study with Non-native English Speakers: Results

-While it is not the primary focus of our study, we note that users expressed general satisfaction with the quality (M=4.23, SD=0.43) and diversity (M=4.36, SD=0.66) of suggestions from our tool (in 5-point Likert scale, 1=Strongly Disagree, 5=Strongly Agree).
+While it is not the primary focus of our study, we note that users expressed general satisfaction with the quality~(Mean=4.23, Std=0.43) and diversity (Mean=4.36, Std=0.66) of suggestions from our tool (in a 5-point Likert scale, 1=Strongly Disagree, 5=Strongly Agree).
+This satisfaction with paraphrased suggestions indicates that participants generally did not experience usability problems in their writing task in terms of the paraphrasing outcomes.